tejas115/python-pcap-practice/string_methods/README.md

 python sorting.py
 ```

-The output will display results of arithmetic and string operations using sorted string data.
+The output will display results of arithmetic and string operations using sorted string data, type conversions, and concatenation.

 ## Purpose